Well, Just You Wait!

-Well, Just You Wait! (Ну, погоди!, /ru/), also known as I'll get you! in official translations, is a Soviet and Russian series of animated short films produced by Soyuzmultfilm.
+Well, Just You Wait! (Ну, погоди!, /ru/), also known as I'll Get You! in official translations, is a Soviet and Russian series of animated short films produced by Soyuzmultfilm.
 In the 2014 all-Russian poll, Well, Just You Wait! won by a wide margin as people's favourite cartoon/animated series of all time.

 The series follows the comical adventures of Wolf (Волк), trying to catch – and presumably eat – Hare (Заяц).
 It features additional characters that usually either help the hare or interfere with the Wolf's plans.
 The original film language is Russian, but very little speech is used, usually interjections or at most several sentences per episode.
 The series' most common line is the eponymous "Nu, pogodi!", yelled by the wolf when his plans fail.
 It also includes many grunts, laughs, and songs.

 Characters

 The Hare

 The Hare, commonly transliterated into English as Zayats (Заяц), is portrayed as a supposedly positive hero.
 He is less developed than the Wolf, and most of his actions are simply reactions to the Wolf's schemes.
 In later episodes, the role of the Hare becomes more active and developed, and he even manages to save the Wolf on several occasions.
 The Hare is portrayed as a percussionist in a number of episodes.
 The character was originally voiced by Klara Rumyanova.

 The Hare is often mistaken as a female due to his appearance and voice; however, the Hare's sex is never explicitly indicated.
 The Russian word for hare, заяц (zayats), is of masculine gender.
 The female equivalent is зайчиха (zaychikha).

-The Hare is almost always seen wearing the same green T-shirt and dark green shorts, unlike the Wolf's ever-varying wardrobe.
+The Hare is almost always seen wearing the same green T-shirt over a sleeveless white turtleneck and dark green shorts, unlike the Wolf's ever-varying wardrobe.
 There are rare exceptions, however: in the prologue of Episode 8, he appears in an ice-skating outfit, and later on in the same episode, he is dressed with intentional absurdity as the grandfatherly Ded Moroz (Grandfather Frost), the silliness of which is only heightened by the Wolf then appearing as his granddaughter, Snegurochka, also known as the Snow Maiden.